falcosecurity-retire/kubernetes-response-engine/playbooks/README.md

 ## Available Playbooks

-*Important*: All the playbooks need to be subscribed to specific Falco alerts.
+Remember that all the playbooks need to be subscribed to specific Falco alerts.
-To do this you need to specify the environment variable `LISTEN_RULES`.
+And this is done with the `-s` parameter, in the case that the subscription mandatory (for example in AWS is done using the GUI) the deployment script won't run if you forget the `-s` parameter.

 ### Delete a Pod

 This playbook kills a pod using Kubernetes API

 ```
-./deploy_playbook -p delete -t topic_name -e LISTEN_RULES="falco.notice.terminal_shell_in_container"
+./deploy_playbook -p delete -t topic_name -s falco.notice.terminal_shell_in_container
 ```

 In this example, everytime we receive a *Terminal shell in container* alert from